creditstxt/credit-requirement/text.md

 2.  this software project, by name, as a contribution to your work

-You must not prevent any member of the audience for your work from sharing, publishing, or using credits for any purpose.
+You must not do anything to stop the audience for your work from sharing, publishing, or using credits.

 ## Conventions